nikhilvijay/InspireBookLibrary/README.md

 ## Setup Project

-You can set up this project by running npm install on Windows.
-If you are using macOS, use sudo npm install.
+You can set up this project by running `npm install` on Windows.
+If you are using macOS, use `sudo npm install`.

-Note that for macOS, you should run sudo chmod -R 775 InspireBookLibrary.
+Note that for macOS, you should run `sudo chmod -R 775 InspireBookLibrary`.

 ## Development server